MicrosoftDocs/learn/learn-pr/advocates/pitching-your-prototype/includes/1-introduction.md

 * Create a pitch for a product prototype.
 * Create a call to action for your audience.

-By the end of this module you’ll be able to write a compelling pitch deck that will resonate with your audience and help share the vision of your prototype.
+By the end of this module, you’ll be able to write a compelling pitch deck that will resonate with your audience and help share the vision of your prototype.